CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 - [Niconico](https://www.nicovideo.jp/)
 - [Youtube](https://www.youtube.com/)

-It's better if you can understand some basic Japanese, or have a translator to read Japanese.
+It's better if you can understand some basic Japanese, or use a translator to understand Japanese.

 ## The Main Idea